ramiss/FPVRaceOne/docs/BUILD_FROM_SCRATCH.md

 Brand-new hardware has no bootloader, no partition table and no filesystem, so it needs a **Recovery**-mode flash — the full image written from offset 0x0.
-The FPVRaceOne Flasher does this in one click; everything after this first flash can be done over the air from the web UI.
+The FPVRaceOne Flasher does this in one click; updates after this first flash can be done over the air from the web UI.

-### Get the flasher
+### Get the flasher (Windows only)

 Download **[FPVRaceOne-Flasher.exe](https://github.com/ramiss/FPVRaceOne-Flasher/releases/latest/download/FPVRaceOne-Flasher.exe)**
 (Windows, portable — no installer).
 The link always resolves to the current